afoteris/pif/md/PIF_en.md

 - **0-9** (Arabic numerals);
 - **_** (underscore) — for visually separating of semantic parts of photo name from each other.

 Combination of uppercase and lowercase letters in photo name is allowed only if the global uniqueness of this name is ensured regardless of the case used, i.e. if there is strict following the Order.
-This is due to the fact that different digital control systems have different case sensitivity, which can cause collisions when file transferring from one such system to another.
+This is due to the fact that different DCSs have different case sensitivity, which can cause collisions when file transferring from one such system to another.

 As a result, the solution allows to:

-- ensure the compatibility of photo names with various digital control systems;
+- ensure the compatibility of photo names with various DCSs;
 - ensure the possibility of restoring of photo name from its metadata;
 - significantly reduce chance of human factor occurrence, when, for example, unnecessary invisible spaces or the same characters from different alphabets may appear in the name;
 - simplify writing of scripts that use these names;